 It’s important to remember that only a licensed mental health professional can provide an ESA letter that recommends the need for an emotional support animal.

-- Recommend that the disability hinders the handler to perform major activities in life
+• Recommend that the disability hinders the handler from performing major activities in life

 To obtain a legitimate ESA letter from a board-certified doctor or licensed mental health professional in your state, request a free consultation from our team.
-We charge $179 for a doctor’s letter (if you qualify) — which is slightly more than the discount competitors out there — but you can rest assured you are receiving a real legal document that will get your pet into your apartment.
+We charge $179 for a doctor’s letter (if you qualify) — which is slightly more than the discount competitors out there — but you can rest assured you are receiving a real legal document.

 Where Is My ESD Allowed to Go?